-An alternative energy analysis can be constructed in a TEM framework based on an 'eddy-induced circulation' that results (in large part) from eddy heat fluxes.
+An alternative energy analysis can be constructed in a 'transformed Eulerian mean' (TEM) framework based on an 'eddy-induced circulation' that results (in large part) from eddy heat fluxes.
 The purpose of the residual circulation is to simplify the net effect of the eddies on the mean flow in part by including their contribution to a zonal mean meridional circulation.
-The residual circulation (subscripts) might be defined as
+The residual circulation (\ subscripts) might be defined as:

-$$[v] = [v] - \frac{1}{p} \frac{\partial}{\partial z} \left(p \frac{[v' \ \theta']}{\frac{\partial[\theta]}{\partial z}} \right) \quad [w] = [w] + \frac{\partial}{\partial \gamma} \left(p \frac{[v' \ \theta']}{\frac{\partial[\theta]}{\partial z}} \right) \quad [13]$$
+$$[v] = [v] - \frac{1}{p} \frac{\partial}{\partial z} \left( p \frac{[v'\theta']}{\underline{\partial [\theta]}} \right) \quad [w] = [w] + \frac{\partial}{\partial y} \left( p \frac{[v'\theta']}{\underline{\partial [\theta]}} \right)$$ (13)

 The TEM formalism is applied more commonly to understand the stratospheric general circulation than the tropospheric.
-One reason is that the divergence of Eliassen-Palm flux term in the zonal momentum equation has a lot of cancelation with the flux of planetary angular momentum by the TEM residual circulation.
-For stratospheric planetary waves, the residual circulation induced by eddy heat flux convergence exceeds that from the diabatic heating, but that does not hold for the troposphere, in part due to the lower boundary.
+One reason is that the divergence of EP flux term in the zonal momentum equation has a lot of cancellation with the flux of planetary angular momentum by the TEM residual circulation.
+For stratospheric planetary waves the residual circulation induced by eddy heat flux convergence exceeds that from the diabatic heating, but that does not hold for the troposphere, in part due to the lower boundary.

-If there is nonacceleration, then there is no net gain of energy in the different 'energy boxes.'
-But in some nonacceleration situations the 'conventional' formulation of the previous section has transfers of energy, though they are such that energy input to a 'reservoir' equals energy output.
+If there is non-acceleration, then there is no net gain of energy in the different 'energy boxes'.
+But in some non-acceleration situations the 'conventional' formulation of the previous section has transfers of energy, though they are such that energy input to a

+'reservoir' equals energy output.
 The transfers of energy could be viewed as misleading, since there is no net generation or destruction despite the large conversions with adjacent reservoirs.
-Under the same nonacceleration assumption, the energy conversions are all zero in the TEM formulation.
-While that might seem superior, problems arise when the nonacceleration condition is not met such as for growing baroclinic waves.
+Under the same non-acceleration assumption, the energy conversions are all zero in the TEM formulation.
+While that might seem superior, problems arise when the non-acceleration condition is not met such as for growing baroclinic waves.

 The definitions of the energy conversions differ between the TEM and conventional formulations.
 The TEM formulation does not allow the CA conversion, instead, energy is exchanged between waves and zonal mean through a CK conversion.
-However, in the TEM formulation the conversion between zonal and eddy KE is related to the Eliassen-Palm flux, which in turn is a vector that depends on eddy momentum and eddy heat fluxes.
+However, in the TEM formulation the conversion between zonal and eddy kinetic energy is related to the Eliassen-Palm Flux which in turn is a vector that depends upon eddy momentum and eddy heat fluxes.

-When considering the stratosphere alone, a new source or sink of KE arises from the work done by deformation of the tropopause.
+When considering the stratosphere alone, a new source or sink of kinetic energy arises from the work done by deformation of the tropopause.
 These boundary fluxes are substantial and a major driver for planetary-scale stratospheric circulations.
-In a conventional energy cycle depiction (like Figure 13) the energy conversions would appear large, but largely go in a loop: K_z to A_z to $A{\rm E}$ to $K{\rm E}$ and back to $K{\rm z}$ in the stratosphere during winter.
+In a conventional energy cycle depiction (like Fig. 13) the energy conversions would appear large, but largely go in a loop: $K_z$ to $A_z$ to $A_e$ to $K_e$ and back to $K_z$ in the stratosphere during winter.
 So, much of the large conventional energy conversions do not result in corresponding large net gain or loss of energy in the individual components.
-The same situation in the TEM framework shows mechanical forcing of K{z} , most of which is transferred to $K{\rm E}$ and then to A_E, where it is lost by diabatic cooling.
-The TEM framework is more clear than the conventional view, though it might be more physically reasonable to have a direct forcing of the stratospheric $K{\rm E}$ by the tropospheric longest waves instead of going through K_z first.
-During summer, in the stratosphere the eddies transport heat poleward making the polar region warmer than it would be from local radiative balance (geometry makes the incident solar radiation larger at the pole than at the adjacent middle latitudes), so the presence of the eddies results in polar radiative net cooling instead of net warming and the energy flow is from eddies to zonal mean.
+The same situation in the TEM framework shows mechanical forcing of Kz most of which is transferred to KE then to AE where it is lost by diabatic cooling.
+The TEM framework is a more clear than the conventional view, though it might be more physically reasonable to have a direct forcing of the stratospheric KE by the tropospheric longest waves instead of going through Kz first.
+During summer in the stratosphere, the eddies transport heat poleward making the polar region warmer than it would be from local radiative balance (geometry makes the incident solar radiation larger at the pole than at the adjacent middle latitudes) so the presence of the eddies results in polar radiative net cooling instead of net warming and the energy flow is from eddies to zonal mean.

-Column Average Energetics
+1.6.4 Column Average Energetics